Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Preliminaries

 \section{Preliminaries}

-The starting point of our investigation of the symplectic geometry of gauge theories in the presence of corners will involve \emph{local} functionals and forms on spaces of fields, modelled on spaces of smooth sections of some (finite dimensional) fibre bundle.
-This local description is required to single out the behavior of fields at the corner.
+Our investigation of the symplectic geometry of gauge theories in the presence of corners relies on the \emph{locality} properties of the underlying physical theory to single out the behavior of fields at the corner.
+This is mathematically codified in the formalism of local forms on a space of fields $\X$, defined as the space of smooth sections of some (finite dimensional) fibre bundle $E\to \Sigma$, i.e.\ $\X=\Gamma(\Sigma,E)$.
+To feed the notion of corner locality into the symplectic reduction procedure, we introduce \emph{local} notions of Hamiltonian action and momentum maps.

-To feed the notion of corner locality into the symplectic procedure, we introduce \emph{local} notions of Hamiltonian action and momentum maps.
-This is done employing local differential forms over $\Sigma\times\X$.
-However, the constraint surface $\C\subset\X$, is given by the space of solutions of some differential equations which defines the ``shell'', interpreted as a set of constraints.
-Often this space of solutions does not admit a local description.
+However, since the constraint set $\C\subset\X$ is given by the space of solutions of some differential equations, in general it does not admit a local description itself, i.e.\ there is no bundle on $\Sigma$ of which $\C$ is the space of sections.
 A further source of nonlocality (and possibly singularity) emerges when quotienting out the level set of the momentum map by the group action.

-We therefore need to consider a framework for infinite dimensional geometry which is more general than the local differential forms on $\Sigma\times\X$ customarily used in field theory.
-When discussing these non-local scenarios, we will phrase them as infinite dimensional manifolds modelled on locally convex vector spaces.
-Typically, these will be Fr\'echet, which are appropriate for gauge-theoretic considerations \cite{Omori78,kriegl1997convenient}.
+Because locality cannot be preserved throughout the symplectic reduction procedure, we need to view local forms within a more general framework for infinite-dimensional geometry.
+We choose to work with infinite-dimensional manifolds modelled on locally convex vector spaces, tipically Fr\'echet and their duals.

-In this section, we first lay out a series of considerations on the smooth geometry of the infinite dimensional spaces underlying this work, mostly following the convenient setting of \cite{kriegl1997convenient} (see also \cite{FrolicherKriegl}).
-We will then turn to a set of necessary preliminaries by reporting some useful, and partly novel, notions in the context of local forms and local vector fields on the space of sections of a fibre bundle, which will be regularly used in the main text.
+In this section, we first lay out a series of considerations on the smooth geometry of the infinite-dimensional spaces underlying this work, mostly following the convenient setting of \cite{kriegl1997convenient} (see also \cite{FrolicherKriegl}).
+We will then turn to a set of necessary preliminaries by reporting some useful notions in the context of local forms and local vector fields on the space of sections of a fibre bundle, which will be regularly used in the main text.
 For background material, see Appendix \ref{app:localforms} and also \cite{Takens,Zuckerman, Anderson:1989,BlohmannLFT}.